markjprice/cs13net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on February 28, 2025](https://github.com/markjprice/cs13net9/issues/36).

 In Step 3, I wrote `sqlite-tools-win32-x86-3460100.zip` when I should have written `sqlite-tools-win-x64-3460100.zip`.

+# Page 535 - Managing the Northwind sample database with SQLiteStudio, Page 632 - Creating the Northwind database

+> Thanks to [Amar Jamal](https://github.com/amarjamal) for raising [this issue on November 4, 2025](https://github.com/markjprice/cs13net9/issues/80).

+On page 535, in Step 6, I wrote, "You will see the 10 tables..." but there are only 8 tables.
+For many editions there were 10, but recently I simplified the script to only create 8 tables by removing the unneeded `Territories` and `EmployeeTerritories` tables.

+On page 632, I wrote, "The script for SQLite is a simplified version that only creates 10 tables..."
+Again, this should be 8 tables.

 # Page 538 - Defining the Northwind database context class